Rust-GPU/rust-gpu.github.io/blog/2024-11-25-optimizing-matmul/index.md

 We'll follow Zach's original post closely, comparing and contrasting using Rust vs the WGSL and Typescript from his post.

-At the end, I'll show some additional fun things that are enabled by using Rust on the GPU.
+At the end, I'll show some unique benefits of using Rust on the GPU.

 <!-- truncate -->